louis-zhangxa/louis-zhangxa/README.md

 - You are the ![Visitor Count](https://profile-counter.glitch.me/{louis-zhangxa}/count.svg) person in here
 - 👀  I’m interested in Coding and Traveling
-- 💻  I’m currently DEEP learning React.js
+- 💻  I’m currently learning React Hook
 - 🧋  I’m looking to collaborate on Software development
 - ⛳️  Open to everything!
 - 📫  Louiszhangwork@gmail.com